eclipse-vertx/vert.x/core_manual_ruby.md

     end.listen(1234, 'localhost')

 This example won't run out of RAM but we'll end up losing data if the write queue gets full.
-What we really want to do is pause the `NetSocket` when the `AsyncFile` write queue is full.
+What we really want to do is pause the `NetSocket` when the  write queue is full.
 Let's do that:

     server = Vertx::NetServer.new